 However, elite-level converters do make a difference.
 To see why, we’ll have to talk a bit about how they work.
 If you're not looking to get into the weeds, skip ahead.

-However, conversion doesn't begin and end with sample rate and bit depth.
+However, conversion doesn’t begin and end with sample rate and bit depth.
 Converter design is complex.
-As you spend more and start looking at higher-end brands like Apogee, UA, RME and others, you'll find even higher quality converters that, due to their superior designs, will sample your audio better.
+As you spend more and start looking at higher-end brands, you’ll find even better-quality converters that, due to their superior designs, will sample your audio even more accurately.

 Monitoring